FIBA Men's World Ranking: Calculation

 Only FIBA tournaments consisting of full five-a-side teams are used in calculations for the rankings.
-Other tournaments, such as regional championships, invitationals, three-on-three half-court basketball, and friendlies are not included.
+Other tournaments, such as regional championships, invitationals, three-on-three half-court basketball, and friendlies are omitted.

-On October 11, 2017, FIBA radically changed its ranking system for men's national teams, switching from the previous competition-based system to a game-based system.
+On October 11, 2017, FIBA radically changed its ranking system for men's national teams when Nike became FIBA's strategic partner.
+The changes saw the ranking system switching from the previous competition-based system to a game-based system.
 Every game played by a national team within the last eight years in the World Cup, Olympics, continental championships, and qualifiers for these events is included in the calculations.
-In addition to the qualifying rounds, results of the FIBA European Championship for Small Countries are also included.